Simple Skincare Kind To Skin Hydrating Light Moisturiser Versus Simple Skincare Regeneration Age Resisting Night Cream

 Borago Officinalis Seed Oil is an antioxidant.
 Antioxidants help fight free-radicals.
 Free-radicals are molecules that may damage your skin cells.

-Learn more about Borago Officinalis Seed OilCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Borago Officinalis Seed OilCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.